PLA-100 and PLA-200

-Don’t worry: your PLA-100 and PLA-200 mentors will show you how.
+Don’t worry: your PLA-100 and PLA-200 mentors and the PLA Office will show you how.
 Your mentor will help you review what you already know and determine the level of your knowledge.
-Working with the Office of Prior Learning Assessment, you’ll also make sure that credit you might earn for your prior learning matches up with the University’s courses, and fits into your degree program.
+Working with the Office of Prior Learning Assessment, you’ll also make sure that credit you might earn for your prior learning matches up with the University’s courses, and fits into your degree program..

 What Does it Cost?

 If you take a TECEP® exam to earn credit for what you already know, enrolled (matriculated) students will pay only $117 for each 3-credit exam; visiting (non-matriculated) students will pay $159 for each exam.

-This chart shows you the difference in cost between the comprehensive PLA-100/200 process and the older Single-Course process (based on 2014-15 New Jersey in-state tuition rates in the Enrolled Options Tuition Plan):
+This chart shows you the difference in cost between the PLA-100/200 process and the older Single-Course, 12-week PLA process based on New Jersey in-state tuition rates:

 |PLA-200 (2 credits)||---|